beachbolt/zettelkasten/03_EthicalHacking/Tools/README.md

+# Tools
-# Tools\nInformation about hacking tools and how to use them.
+Information about hacking tools and how to use them.